Rub3nM3dina/SQL-projects/Celestial Bodies Database/README.md

 - At least 2 columns per table should not accept **NULL** values.
 - At least one column from each table should be required to be **UNIQUE**.
 - All columns named *name* should be of type **VARCHAR**.

+## Solution
+The SQL code and documentation for this database project can be found in the Universe.md file.